andreasmhallberg/readingnotes/Badawī, 1973. Mustawayāt al-ʿArabīyah al-Muʿāṣirah fī Miṣr.md

 - Case marking on proper nouns:
   - a characteristic of  level 1.
 125
-  - Decision by academy to allow for omission of icraab in proper nouns.
+  - Decision by academy to allow for omission of *iʿrāb* in proper nouns.
 126

 - It is less difficult to extemporize in  level 1 than in level 2 since its topics are limited to religion.
 128